beatrizmoya/beatrizmoya.github.io/README.md

 ### MASTER THESIS
 1. Physics-aware data-driven modelling of biological soft tissues (2021).
 Nicolás Escribano.

-1. Application of Graphic Statics for Structural Design (2023).
+2. Application of Graphic Statics for Structural Design (2023).
 Sergio Lorente.
+With honors.

 ### BACHELOR THESIS
 1. Design of sustainable structures through parametric calculation and optimization (2022).
-Sergio Lorente.
+Sergio Llorente.

-1. Generative design of structures using physics-driven artificial intelligence (2023).
+2. Generative design of structures using physics-driven artificial intelligence (2023).
 Guillén Vicente.

 ## INNOVATION PROGRAMS

 1. Teaching innovation project on Graphic Statics.
 Incorporation of Computational graphic statics in BSc Architecture.
 Academic Year 2021-2022.

+## CONFERENCES & PRESENTATIONS

+*	Physics-informed Generative Adversarial Networks for interactive structural shell design.
+Eccomas Young Investigators Conference VIII- Oporto, Portugal.
+2023.
+*	Reinforcement for physically sound fluid dynamics correction.
+CMN 2022 – Las Palmas de Gran Canaria, Spain.
+*	Thermodynamics of learning physical phenomena.
+MaxEnt 2022 Paris, France.
+*	Hybrid twins based on physically sound incremental learning.
+MMLDT-CSET 2021- San Diego, US; ONLINE.
+2021.
+*	Deep learning of fluid dynamics from free surface data for full state reconstruction and correction.
+Eccomas Young Investigators Conference VII- Valencia, Spain; ONLINE.
+2021.
+*	Physically sound deep learning development of digital twins from partial measurements of real-world data.
+Coupled Problems in Engineering 2021- Chia Laguna, Italy; ONLINE.
+*	Thermodynamics-based learning of fluid dynamics from partial information.
+Joint European Thermodynamics Conference 2021- Prague, Czech Republic; ONLINE.
+*	Hybrid twins for fluid applications.
+World Congress in Computational Mechanics - Paris, France; ONLINE.
+2020.
+*	Manifold Learning of complex fluid behavior for real-time simulation.
+Eccomas Young Investigators Conference VI- Krakow, Poland.
+2019.
+*	Data-driven learning of slosh dynamics.
+Congress on Numerical Methods in Engineering- Guimaraes, Portugal.
+2019.
+*	Data-driven, reduced-order modeling and simulation of free-surface flows.
+Coupled problems in Engineering- Sitges, Spain.
+2019.
+*	Data-based manifold learning of sloshing dynamics.
+DataBest2019- Paris, France.

+## KEYNOTES
+*Thermodynamically admissible reinforcement learning in the development of cognitive digital twins.
+IUTAM Symposium on Data-Driven Mechanics and Surrogate Modeling 2022.
+Paris, France.
+*Thermodynamics-informed reinforcement learning of fluid dynamics from observation.
+World Congress in Computational Mechanics and Asian-Pacific Congress on Computational Mechanics (WCCM 2022).
+Yokohama, Japan; ON LINE

+## MINISYMPOSIUM ORGANIZATION
+*	Physical models and reduced order models augmentation with data for physics-informed machine learning in real-world applications.
+World Congress in Computational Mechanics 2024.
+Organized together with Marco Tezzele, Annika Robens-Radermacher and Chady Ghnatios.
+* Scientific Machine Learning techniques for complex engineering systems.
+ECCOMAS Young Investigators Conference 20213.
+Organized together with Matteo Giacomini, Alberto Badías and Filippo Masi.
+*	Model order reduction and artificial intelligence techniques for surrogate and data-assisted models in computational engineering.
+ECCOMAS Young Investigators Conference 2021.
+Organized together with Matteo Giacomini and Alberto Badías.

 ## ROLES

+**Coordinator (June 2024-present)**

-* Member of the Scientific Commission at University of Zaragoza.
+* Member of the Scientific Commission at the University of Zaragoza.
 Elected as representative of the doctoral alumni.
 2020-2022.

-* Member of Member of the steering commission, Ph.
+* Member of the steering commission, Ph.
 D. program on Mechanical Engineering at the University of Zaragoza.
 2020-2022.

-* Member of Quality commission.
+* Member of Quality Commission.
 Ph.
-D. program on Mechanical Engineering at the University of Zaragoza.
+D. program in Mechanical Engineering at the University of Zaragoza.
 2020-2022.

 ## AFFILIATIONS
 * Member of the Young Researchers Section of the Spanish Society of Computational Mechanics and Computational Engineering (SEMNI)